Eco Church

 An Environmental Champion under Blackburn Diocese’s Caring for Creation initiative

-Supporter of the Climate Coalition’s Declaration calling for action on Climate Change
+A supporter of the Climate Coalition’s Declaration calling for action on Climate Change

 Since September 2016 we have been working to make our church more environmentally friendly and to encourage our congregation and local community to reduce their carbon footprint.